 The background to unemployment refers to the activity of an unemployed person prior to unemployment: a) whether he or she was at work or outside the labour force, b) whether the job was permanent or for a fixed-term, c) what was the activity of the unemployed who became unemployed from outside the labour force prior to unemployment, and d) whether is entering the working life permanently for the first time.Read the full definition of the concept

-A balance figure expresses qualitative answers to Consumer Barometer questions in terms that can be interpreted numerically.
-The balance figures are obtained by deducting the weighted proportion of negative answers from that of positive answers.
-The balance figures can range between +100 and -100.
-A positive balance figure denotes an optimistic and a negative balance figure a pessimistic view on the economy.Read the full definition of the concept
+The response distribution of each qualitative question is expressed in the balance figure in the statistics on consumer confidence.
+The balance figures are obtained by deducting the weighted proportion of negative answers from that of positive answers (for more details see Quality description; in Finnish only).
+The balance figure can range between -100 and +100.
+The higher the figure, the brighter is the view on the economy.Read the full definition of the concept

 The ban on the keeping of animals can be imposed on an aggravated animal welfare offence (Criminal Code, Chapter 17, 14a), animal welfare offence (Criminal Code, Chapter 17, 14), and petty animal welfare offence (Criminal Code, Chapter 17, 15).
 A ban on animal keeping may also be imposed on an animal welfare violation (Animal Welfare Act 247/1996) or an animal transport violation (Animal Transport Act 1429/2006) or if the person is to be deemed unfit or unable to see to the welfare of animals.
 A ban on the keeping of animals is imposed at the request of the prosecutor.
 A ban on the keeping of animals may be imposed for a fixed period of at least one year or permanently.
 (Criminal Code, Chapter 7, Section 23).Read the full definition of the concept